The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

 We use the dummy variable $z$ here because the functions will also be used with arguments other than $\zeta$.
-The function $H(z)$ should be evaluated as 1 at $z=0$ in the numerical implementation.
-This is from Taylor's expansion of $1/H(z)$ near $z=0$:
+Regarding the evaluation of $H(z)$, there are two special cases to comment.
+At $z=0$, $H(z)$ should be evaluated as 1 from Taylor's expansion of $1/H(z)$ near $z=0$: